We tested all the most popular UHS-I and UHS-II memory cards in the Canon EOS R to see which cards performed the best in-camera.

 Sensor: Full Frame 30.3MP CMOS Processor: Digic 8 Continuous Shoot: 8fps Est. Buffer Size: 1G – 835MB usable RAW Shots To Fill Buffer: 74 with 24.1 MB shots (Sandisk Extreme Pro UHS-II) Time To Clear Buffer: 7:41 (Sandisk Extreme Pro UHS-II) Variable Size Of RAW Shots: 24-49MB 4k Datarate: 480mbps – 60MB/s 1080p Datarate: 180mbps – 22.5MB/s |

-Best SD Memory Cards For 4k Video With The Canon R
+Memory Cards For 4k Video

-You really only need to be picky with your memory cards when shooting 4k video with the Canon EOS R.
+You only need to be picky with your memory cards when shooting 4k video with the Canon EOS R.

-With 1080p you can get a bitrate of 180mbps which translates to 22.5 MB/s.
+With 1080p, you can get a bitrate of 180mbps, translating to 22.5 MB/s.

 However . . .